 04 of 06

 Prepare the Topping

 To prepare the topping, pour the oats into a medium sized mixing bowl.
-Add the packed brown sugar.
-Then, sprinkle the ground cinnamon and the salt into the oat mixture.
-Using a fork, combine the oats, brown sugar, cinnamon, and salt and be sure they are evenly tossed together.Continue to 4 of 4 below.
+Add the packed brown sugar, and then sprinkle the ground cinnamon and the salt into the oat mixture.
+Using a fork, combine the ingredients and be sure they are evenly tossed together.Continue to 5 of 6 below.

-Now sprinkle the oat mixture evenly over the berry mixture, making sure to cover the edges as well.
-Place the berry crumble in the oven, and bake for 25 minutes, until the berry mixture starts to bubble up along the sides of the dessert.
-Remove, and allow to cool for ten minutes.
+Now sprinkle the oat mixture evenly over the berry mixture, making sure to cover the edges and corners.
+Place the berry crumble in the oven and bake for 25 minutes, until the berry mixture starts to bubble up along the sides of the dessert.
+Remove and allow to cool for 10 minutes.

-Note: You could use small sized individual ramekins if desired.
-They do make very nice individual desserts for entertaining.
-Simply divide the berry mixture and the topping mixture evenly among four ramekins when preparing to bake the berry crumble.
+You could use small sized individual ramekins if desired; they do make very nice individual desserts for entertaining.
+Simply divide the berry mixture and the topping evenly among 4 ramekins.

 Bake the berry crumble as instructed in the original recipe.
-However, because individual ramekins will be smaller, begin checking the crumble for doneness after about 15 minutes of baking time.
+Because individual ramekins will cook quicker, begin checking the crumble for doneness after about 15 minutes of baking time.
 The smaller berry crumbles should be completely cooked through by about 20 minutes.